 When switching over to the Android side of things, many major OEMs provide solutions of their own to help users transfer all of their data from an iPhone.
-If you’re switching from iPhone to a Samsung phone you can use Smart Switch; or use Google’s Quick Switch Adapter for switching to a Google Pixel phone; or use the OnePlus Switch app to enable transfer between your iPhone and OnePlus device.
+If you’re switching from iPhone to a Samsung phone you can use Smart Switch, use Google’s Quick Switch Adapter for switching to a Google Pixel phone, or use the OnePlus Switch app to enable transfer between your iPhone and OnePlus device.

 We’re providing a complete guide below which should help you set up your new Android automatically from an iPhone.

 If you are switching from an iPhone to a Google Pixel, then you should be glad that Google provides a neat way to copy your data directly using the Quick Switch Adapter that comes out of the box with a Pixel phone.
 What this means is, you can copy the contents of your iPhone through a wired connection to a Pixel device with no additional software needed to be installed.